PipedreamHQ/docs/docs/notebook/dollar-event/README.md

 `$event` — "dollar event" — is a variable that contains the data sent to your source, as well as Pipedream-provided metadata about the event.
 Its contents change for every event sent to your workflow.

-In code and destination steps, you can access or modify the contents of `$event`
+You can access or mutate `$event` in any code or action steps of your workflow.

 [[toc]]